rajivbishwokarma/Vitis-AI-Tutorials/README.md

 1. Tested with Vitis AI 1.0

-2. Tested in hardware on zcu102
+2. Tested in hardware on ZCU102

-Any questions, comments or errors found - please email me directly: daniele.bagni@xilinx.com

 # Introduction